INDEPENDENT CONTRACTOR LAWYER HANDLING EMPLOYEE MISCLASSIFICATION

 How you are classified as an employee can have an enormous impact on your rights and what you are paid.
 If you believe you have been misclassified, an experienced employment lawyer can help you bring a claim against your employer to recover the wages and benefits you were entitled to receive.
-At Swartz Law, we represent clients with misclassification claims in the Kansas City area in Missouri and Kansas.
+At Swartz Law, we have an employee misclassification lawyer who represents clients with misclassification claims in the Overland Park area in Missouri and Kansas.

 Employee v.
 Independent Contractor